The Genesis of Wagner's Opera Parsifal

 With the spear-wound and probably still another too -- in his heart -- the

-a glimpse of the Grail in the hope that it might at least close his wounds, for everything else is useless, nothing - nothing can help
+allowed a glimpse of the Grail in the hope that it might at least close his wounds, for everything else is useless, nothing - nothing

-him; but the Grail can give him one thing only, which is precisely that he cannot die; its very sight increases his
+can help him; but the Grail can give him one thing only, which is precisely that he cannot die; its very sight

-a gulf between the blood of the one and that of the other, between the one wound and the other!
-Wholly enraptured, he is all devotion and all ecstacy at the
+but what a gulf between the blood of the one and that of the other, between the one wound and the other!
+Wholly enraptured, he is all devotion and all ecstacy

-miraculous proximity of the chalice which glows red in its gentle, blissful radiance, pouring out new life -- so that death cannot come near him!
-He lives, lives
+at the miraculous proximity of the chalice which glows red in its gentle, blissful radiance, pouring out new life -- so that death cannot come near him!
+He

-Grail's miraculous power as profoundly and as intimately as he knew it, just as his whole soul now years, again and again, to behold the
+the Grail's miraculous power as profoundly and as intimately as he knew it, just as his whole soul now years, again and again, to

 [Concerning the Grail Wagner writes:]

-which invented the most profound symbol that could ever have been invented as the content of the physical-spiritual kernel of any religion.
-Who does not shudder
+mythogenesis, which invented the most profound symbol that could ever have been invented as the content of the physical-spiritual kernel of any religion.
+Who

-with a sense of the most touching and sublime emotion to hear that this same goblet, from which the Saviour drank as a last farewell to His
+does not shudder with a sense of the most touching and sublime emotion to hear that this same goblet, from which the Saviour drank as a last farewell to His

-disciples and in

-which the Redeemer's indestructible blood was caught and preserved, still exists, and that he who is pure in heart is destined to behold it
+disciples and in which the Redeemer's indestructible blood was caught and preserved, still exists, and that he who is pure in heart is destined to behold it

-and worship it
+and worship it himself.

-himself.
 Incomparable!
-And then the double significance of this one vessel which also served as a chalice at the Last Supper,
+And then the double significance of this one vessel which also served as a chalice at the Last

-without doubt the most beautiful sacrament of Christian worship!
-Whence, also, the legend that the Grail (Sang Réal, whence San(ct) Gral)
+Supper, without doubt the most beautiful sacrament of Christian worship!
+Whence, also, the legend that the Grail (Sang Réal, whence